-Gottman says he can consistently predict how long a relationship will last, not based on how well a couple gets along, but by how well a couple doesn’t get along.
-A relationship is only as strong as how well the two can deal with their weakest moments: conflict.
+Gottman believes that a relationship is only as strong as how well the two can deal with their weakest moments: conflict.

 Gottman believes avoidance/stonewalling is the numero uno contributor to the end of love because it says to your partner:

 Ouch.
 Basically, stonewalling conveys a lack of respect.

 “Yo!
 I’ve checked out of this discussion because I don’t find you important enough to continue to talk to anymore.”

 Admittedly, handling the inevitable stresses of a relationship is not an easy task.

 “Anybody can become angry—that is easy, but to be angry with the right person and to the right degree and at the right time and for the right purpose, and in the right way—that is not within everybody’s power and is not easy.”